 I’ve even learned a few awesome tips for getting the best brew possible and saving some extra $$:

 - Not only does it use fewer grounds, but it also doesn’t require a special grind.
-All it takes is a medium grind, which is how most pre-ground coffee comes, so you’re not limited to what’s available as whole bean at the store.
+All it takes is a medium grind, which is how most pre-ground coffee comes, so you’re not limited to what’s available in whole beans at the store.
 That means more flavors, more brands, more opportunities for it to be on sale—and more opportunities for you to save some cash!
-I will say though, most of the time I still buy whole bean and grind it fresh at home.
+I will say though, most of the time I still buy whole beans and grind them fresh at home.
 What can I say, I have a strong coffee game. 😎

 - Be sure to use water that’s just under boiling.
 This one can make all the difference when it comes to the taste of pour-over coffee.
 202-206 degrees Fahrenheit is the sweet spot—anything hotter might extract too much from the beans too early and leave your brew tasting a little more bitter than you’d like.